nfvsap/natsbeat/README.md

 > [NATS](https://nats.io/) is an open source messaging system for cloud native applications, IoT messaging, and microservices architectures

-When the monitoring port is enabled, the NATS server runs a lightweight web server on port 8222 with has several endpoints that return JSON objects.
+When the monitoring port is enabled, the NATS server runs a lightweight web server on port 8222 which exposes several endpoints that provide metrics in JSON format.
 Natsbeat collects these metrics.

 ## Getting Started with Natsbeat